eljojo/faircamp-fork/manual/reference/01 Catalog.md

 verification = rel-me-hidden
 ```

-You can supply any number of `link` fields, these are prominently displayed in the
+You can supply any number of `link` fields, these are prominently displayed in
-header/landing area of your catalog homepage.
-A `link` must have at least a `url`
+the header/landing area of your catalog homepage.
+A `link` must at least
+provide a url, either as a simple value or as an `url` attribute.
+Optionally
-attribute.
-Optionally you can also supply a `label` which is what is visibly
+you can also supply a `label` which is what is visibly displayed instead of
-displayed instead of the `url`, when given.
+the `url`, when given.

-Even more optionally, you can configure [rel="me"](https://microformats.org/wiki/rel-me)
+Additionally, you can configure [rel="me"](https://microformats.org/wiki/rel-me)
 linking, by supplying the attribute `verification = rel-me`.
 This allows you
 to verify yourself as the site owner when you place a link to your faircamp
 site from (e.g.) a fediverse profile.
 With `verification = rel-me-hidden` you